 Withdrawal symptoms alone make it difficult to resist the urge to start using again.
 For this reason, some rehab centers offer treatment that uses other drugs to lessen the painful effects.
 Others rely on providing people with safe zones to ride out heroin withdrawal, which may lessen after about a week.

-Long Term Treatment For Heroin Addiction
+Long Term Heroin Treatment Program

 Long-time or habitual abusers also have to deal with the psychological aspects of being addicted.
 These can include feeling strong urges to resume drug use when they’re confronted with stress or they find themselves in environments they associate with usage.
 When you live with other drug users or you’re constantly reminded of the pleasant effects of being high, it’s only natural to get trapped in old habits.
 Breaking free of the cycle of using this drug is just as important as getting through withdrawal.